Unrelenting/PDF-Classifier/README.md

 # Notes on accuracy:

-Just looking at kNN model:
+Just looking at kNN(5 or 7) model with PDFminer and PyOCR:
+On average:
 Almost always predicts Conditions and Property labels wrong.
-Of PDFs labelled as Closing_Docs, predicts 9/17 correct ~53% accuracy Of PDFs labelled as Lock_Desk, predicts 8/10 correct ~ 80% accuracy
-Of PDFs labelled as Disclosures, predicts 16/19 correct ~84% accuracy Usually predicts other documents with ~95%+ accuracy
+Of PDFs labelled as Certification, Closing_Docs predicts ~50-75% accuracy Of PDFs labelled as Disclosures and Lock_Desk predicts around ~80-85% accuracy Usually predicts other documents with ~90+ accuracy